Design #96 ©Heyman Yachts 2021

-This new 42’ yacht is the first of its kind.
+The PPH is the first of its kind.
 There are other yachts which may be slightly reminiscent, at least in theory.
-But in basic concept, in function and in character there is no other like her.
+But in basic proportions, in function and in character there is no other like her.

-Still, one of the most important goals of the design is to make a competent cruising yacht with excellent performance, eager to cover distances.
+One of the most important goals of a cruising yacht design is to make a competent yacht with excellent performance, eager to cover distances.
 A nimble yacht with distinct handling, using well-established, durable technology.

 -

-The main living space on board, from the stern platform through the cockpit, the main cabin, into the galley and office or the lower saloon, flow together into one huge space.
+From the stern platform and the cockpit, through the main cabin and forward salon, she flows together into one huge space.

 -

 For a 42’ cruising yacht, the PPH has more elbow room than most.
-This is because she has fewer cabins, and a different layout altogether.
-Every part feels generous.
-You will never feel confined “down below”, between bulkheads, or under deck.
+Partly because she has fewer cabins, and a different layout altogether.
+You will never feel confined “down below”.

 -